 Thinking about bringing your students to Nicaragua?
-Not ready to organize a trip, but curious about what Nicaragua and Sister Communities have to offer?
 Then this trip is for you!
 Come on this summer adventure with other teachers to see firsthand what a Sister Communities-led cultural immersion ecotour is like.
 This trip includes four nights in the town of San Ramón, two nights in the coffee farm and eco-lodge Finca Esperanza Verde, and one night in the beautiful colonial city of Granada.

 Itinerary (SUBJECT TO CHANGE):

 Day 1: Arrive to Managua and receive a warm welcome from the San Ramón staff who will be waiting to take you directly to San Ramón.
 Meet SCSRN’s friendly staff, get some cultural orientation, and then be welcomed into the home of your host family.
 Receive a tour of this small town from local guides and learn about a day in the life of a local.
 In the evening, visit the local library, where you’ll enjoy a dance performance by a local children’s group and learn about how SCSRN supports education efforts.